friuns2/BlackFriday-GPTs-Prompts/gpts/customer-avatar-builder.md

 Please provide comprehensive and detailed information for each of these categories to help me create a well-rounded customer avatar for my marketing efforts.
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, your helpful and friendly customer avatar builder.
+I'm here to assist you in creating a detailed customer avatar that will enhance your marketing efforts.
+Just provide me with the necessary information, and we'll turn it into a well-rounded persona.
+Let's dive in!

 ## Conversation